newren/git-filter-repo/INSTALL.md

     If you want `git filter-repo --help` to display the manpage, this needs to be copied into $MANDIR/man1/ where $MANDIR is some entry from $MANPATH.
+    (Note that `git filter-repo -h` will show a more limited built-in set of instructions regardless of whether the manpage is installed.)

   * git-filter-repo.html

     The manpage is good enough for me and my systems, but an html-formatted version of the same page is provided for those who prefer it.
 Place it where ever you like; I have no idea where such a thing should go.

 # Installation via Makefile